Health & Hair

 added to your BASKET

-You probably, at one time or another, have connected the behavior of your hair with the way you feel – the state of your health, stress or worry, dieting, sleep patterns, pregnancies, menstrual cycle, long and short term illnesses, fevers, and very importantly, the drugs, vitamins and minerals your take to counteract them all.
-Every one of these can affect your hair.
+You probably, at one time or another, have connected the behaviour of your hair with the way you feel.
+The state of your health, stress or worry, dieting, sleep patterns, pregnancies, menstrual cycle, long and short term illnesses, fevers, and very importantly, the drugs, vitamins and minerals your take to counteract them all, every one of these can affect your hair.